 Red Arrow: Collections with this camera symbol mean that the original images are available on FamilySearch.
 This symbol shows for all non indexed collections and many indexed collections.
 FamilySearch asks that you log in to view some records, but registration is free.

 Blue Arrow: The symbol means that the original images are available, but are only present on an external website that FamilySearch provides a link to.
 Some of these images may require a fee to view.

-Happy Searching and please share your discoveries in the comments!
+Happy Searching and please share your browse-only discoveries in the comments!